White label, or Recertified š¤

 Recertified drives

-A factory recertified drive is a drive that was returned by for example a hyperscaler, and may have no fault found, an easily correctable error or may have zero power on hours (POH) and be 100% error free.
+A Factory Recertified (FR) hard drive is a disk that has been returned to Seagate as the Original Equipment Manufacturer (OEM), for example by a hyperscaler (e.g., HP Enterprise), and may have no fault found, an easily correctable error or may have zero power on hours (POH) and be 100% error free.Ā

-For example, HPE may have a 3% threshold for their newly ordered drives, and when they receive the drives, they take a sample of 10% out of letās say 5000 hard drives theyāve ordered.
-When they experienceĀ a 3.5% lot failure test rate, the lot is rejected.
+For example, HP Enterprise may have a 3% threshold for their newly ordered drives, and when they receive the drives, they take a sample of 10% out of letās say 5000 hard drives theyāve ordered.
+When they experience a 3.5% lot failure test rate, the lot is rejected.
 So I see you thinking; ābecause 18 drives out of 500 failed, they return all 5000 drives?ā Yes, indeed.
 Hereās why:

 Since the drives has been tested twice by the test process we actually see lower return rates that we do for new drives.

-This is how a recertified drive looks like:
+This is how a Factory Recertified drive looks like:

 White label drives